 Per California ADU guidelines, depending on local code, your ADU can be up to 1200 square feet when detached.
 If attached to your existing residence, your ADU cannot be bigger than 50% of your primary home’s square footage.

-When considering construction of an ADU, it’s important to avoid problems, as many can, and do, arise.
-It is strongly suggested that you work with a ADU-savvy general contractor such as Ed Neir Construction, or that you make the time to thoroughly check your local building codes regarding ADU guidelines.
-It is vital to either work with an expert general contractor or to do your homework because the range of municipal land use and zoning regulations that differentiate ADU types and styles, as well as their allowed use, do vary from city to city and county to county.
+When considering construction of an ADU, you can spare yourself a good deal of time, money, and avoidable aggravation by either choosing an ADU-savvy general contractor, or taking the time to thoroughly explore your local building codes and ADU guidelines.
+It is vital to either work with an expert general contractor, or to do your homework because the range of municipal land use and zoning regulations that differentiate ADU types and styles, as well as their allowed use, can vary widely from city to city and county to county.
+You may want to visit our Resources page to find hyperlinks to local building departments within our Service Area, to learn more about ADUs, or to find other useful information.

 For those thinking about leveraging under-used and existing space “within” their residence, rather than opting for a detached unit, a Junior Accessory Dwelling Unit, or JADU, is a sound option.